Desmond121/Desmond121/README.md

 - 📫 How to reach me: dmz990121@outlook.com

 ### Insight of my previous projects:
 - 🚀 SpaceMath.
 An IBM Academic Initiative collaboration project, providing a maths-training augmented reality game with universe theme.
-The game is developed with Unity, providing voice command features powered by IBM Watson.
+The game is developed in Unity, with voice command features powered by IBM Watson.
 - ⚗ CEESS.
 An desktop application designed to enhence the chemical engineering safety education, developed with Python and PySide2/QT.